clab/dynet/doc/source/other_languages.rst

 DyNet has `Scala/Java Bindings <https://github.com/clab/dynet/tree/master/contrib/swig>`_
 developed by Joel Grus at the Allen Institute for Artificial Intelligence.
 Please see the README linked above for details.

+The `CLU Lab <http://clulab.cs.arizona.edu/>`_ at the University of Arizona has packaged the Scala/Java bindings into a single, multi-platform jar file that can be incorporated into a project as a simple library dependency.
+This `fatdynet <https://github.com/clulab/fatdynet>`_ is also able to read models directly from jar or zip files so that they can be similarly deployed.